Ms Loraine Bant - Chair of Governors

 Margaret is a Governor who represents the Church of England in our school.
 She is often part of and often leads Collective Worship in school and at our local All Saints Church in Birchington.
 She also runs our ‘Thinking and Praying’ club.
 Like our other Foundation Governors, she takes an active part in developing and maintaining the pastoral and spiritual wellbeing of staff and pupils at Birchington Church of England Primary School.

-Ms Emma Sandy - Governor
+Ms Emma Harrison - Governor

 My name is Emma Sandy and I work for St Nicholas, School outreach team as the Specialist Teacher for Social Emotional and Mental Health.
 My job, when I’m not a school Governors is to support the Nursery settings, Primary and Secondary Schools in the Canterbury and Coastal district.
 I am the Vice Chair of the Learning and Development group and meet regularly with the Healthy Body, Healthy Mind Hub.
 I am a Governor of Birchington Church of England Primary School because I am interested supporting school development.
 I particularly like to take part in a variety of school initiatives, such as, Healthy School week and Enterprise week.
 I enjoy visiting the pupils and staff at the school and taking part in events such as church services, school fairs and Collective Worship.